-Term 6 Aug 18 - Dec 14, 2011

-ED698 Teaching Internship (6)

-ED617 Action Research (3)

-Term 7 Jan 21 - May 18, 2012

-Term 7 ED690 Jan 21 - May 18, 2012 Special Project (6)
+Term 6 ED698 ED617 Aug 17 - Dec 14, 2012 Teaching Internship (6) Action Research (3) Term 7 ED690 or Jan 22 - May 18, 2013 Special Project (6) Diversity in Education (3)

-• •

-ED690 or • •

-Commencement: May 12, 2012
+Commencement: June 02, 2013

 GRADUATE CERTIFICATE IN TEACHING

 The School of Education offers a Certificate in Teaching designed to prepare graduate students as certified secondary classroom teachers.
 This program includes theory, pedagogy, and an intense practicum and internship.
 Coursework toward Teacher certification is completed in 16 months.
 The student enrolls at UOG as a Graduate, Non-degree seeking student.
 The student must be admitted into Graduate School following all university policies and procedures.
 All coursework must be completed to receive a UOG Endorsement recommendation.
 Coursework can be applied to the UOG Masters in Teaching (MAT) program in accordance with UOG Graduate School rules and regulations.